du82/unfathoming/content/blog/2024/my-college-experience.md

 The policy mentioned that you're not automatically allowed back when the time is up, you have to send an *appology letter* and have them review it to let you back in.

 ## Post-letter
 I recieved multiple emails telling me I had a bill due.
-I shrugged them off because as per the policy, a suspension puts everything on hold, meaning the classes I registered for would be dropped since I couldn't do any of the work.
+I shrugged them off because I couldn't drop the classes or do any of the work.
 After talking to an enrollment person (who didn't seem to give a flying fuck), I was told that the two classes would still show up on the transcript because they were never dropped, despite me being unable to do anything with them.
 I was also still going to be billed for them since they had already started.

 To recap, I was suspended by people who didn't know the facts and rummaged through a personal account with no relation to the college, then billed for classes that I couldn't drop or do anything with, and then was told they'd also show up on the record, making me take even more classes to up the GPA if I wanted to graduate.
 The funny thing is that in a year or two, AI will be normalized just as the cloud is today.